ShinonL/Atelier_Google_Python/README.md

 - make and add migrations
 - create a super user and access it via `/admin`
 - create a template for the login page

+### Meeting 8 : 26.04.2022

+- create a DB table
+- make CRUD operations based on the table
+- `if` and `for` in the `.html`
+- auth redirect
+- security for each view
+- all modifications are done in the project from meeting 7 (implemented `app_1`)